 When is it Okay to Boast? in Mind

-No-one likes a boast, but there are some times when it's perfectly acceptable, even necessary, to boast.
+No one likes a boast, but there are some times when it's perfectly acceptable, or even necessary, to talk about your achievements.
 Realising what your strengths are and being able to use them to get ahead in life is a useful skill to learn.
 Here are some of the places you shouldn't be afraid to say "I'm great!".

 1) Your UCAS statement